cogstat/cogstat_website/best_practices_symposium/program.md

 _Bence Bakos (ELTE Eötvös Loránd University, Institute of Psychology)_

-(Install JASP to your computer for this tutorial.)
+(Install JASP on your computer for this tutorial.)

 Bayesian hypothesis testing offers an alternative approach to commonly used frequentist practices.
 In this tutorial I offer a short introduction to the basics of Bayesian statistics, compare its analytical methods to traditional ways & show a few examples of hypothesis testing using JASP.